govern0000/Class/Docue/Article/Word/a.md

 Word "center" has meaning that is center entity.

-Word "model" has meaning that is model any.
+Word "mode" has meaning that is model any.

 Word "struct" has meaning that is structure.